Chirag-Shilwant/Terminal-based-Encrypted-Messenger/README.md

-# An end to end messaging system like WhatsApp
+# An end to end encrypted messaging system

 ## How to run